What is tick paralysis?

 How can tick paralysis be prevented?

 We recommend year-round tick preventatives be used in all dogs and cats, as paralysis ticks are so common in our area.
-There are many good products available now, including oral chews for dogs such as Bravecto and Simparica, top-spots such as Bravecto in cats, and tick collars for both species, such as Seresto.
+There are many good products available now, including oral chews for dogs such as Bravecto and Simparica, top-spots for dogs such as Bravecto (though we recommend this be applied every 3-4 months rather than every 6 months), top-spots such as Bravecto and Revolution Plus in cats, and tick collars for both species, such as Seresto.
 No preventative is 100% effective though so we recommend daily tick checks of your pet, best conducted by ‘walking’ your fingers through their coat in a systematic manner, concentrating on the chest and head, as this is where most ticks are found.
+Clipping your pet’s fur short during the warmer months also greatly assists in finding paralysis ticks.

 Dr Caroline Wood